-We are assuming the OpenVPN client already exists in this walk though.
-If you are unsure on how to create a new OpenVPN client please go here: OpenVPN
+We are assuming the OpenVPN client already exists in this walkthough.
+If you are unsure how to create a new OpenVPN client please go here: OpenVPN

-- Download the client from the OpenVPN Interface
+- Download the client from OpenVPN > Server > Remote Clients.

 Importing the OpenVPN Client

-**The appliance should see the file in the users google drive that you shared it with**
+**The appliance should see the file in the user's Google Drive**

-- Click on your profile icon in the very bottom right hand corner.
+- Click on your profile icon in the bottom right-hand corner.

 - Click on "VPN disconnected" and then click on the OpenVPN connection that should appear in this section.
 The "Password" field needs to be populated before connecting.
-Since Untangle uses certificates instead of passwords for OpenVPN connections, what gets entered into the "Password" field is irrelevant.
-Just enter anything then click the Connect button.
+Since NG Firewall uses certificates instead of passwords for OpenVPN connections, what gets entered into the "Password" field is irrelevant.
+Just enter anything, then click the Connect button.